elias-pschernig/Shitty-Novel/book.md

 I popped in my car, still covered in bird shit, put my GPS in the mount, and waited about an hour for it to find a satellite.

+After a long drive past the countryside and through a large forest I finally arrived at the Alecan mansion.
+It was a ridiculous location for a doctor's office - and if I hadn't had a secret crush on him I would have changed to another eye doctor long ago.